 "When 900 years old you reach, look this good you will not, hmm?"

 Han: Since when do you know how to fly?
 Chewie:*growls* Han: You're a hundred and ninety years old?
 Chewie:*growls* Han: You look great!

 Near Dark: "You have any idea what it's like to be a big man on the inside and have a small body on the outside?"

 In Swedish vampire movie Let the Right One In, the vampire appears to be a young girl.
 Asked by the protagonist how old she is, she says "I'm twelve.... but I've been twelve for a long time."
 The movie never does reveal exactly how long...

-While Christopher Mintz, as well as his character in Superbad looks appropriately like a high school student, this trope happens as a in-movie example as the liquor shop clerk implicitly assumes that her 25-year old customer is simply older than he looks.
+While Christopher Mintz, as well as his character in Superbad looks appropriately like a high school student, this trope happens as an in-movie example as the liquor shop clerk implicitly assumes that her 25-year-old customer is simply older than he looks.

 Wolverine.
 All because of his Super Healing Factor.
 He was born in 1823, but as of today, he still physically appears to be a buff as hell mid-to-late 30s.
 His powers constantly rejuvenate his cellular integrity rendering him seemingly ageless.
 He's not by any means immortal, he just ages at an incredibly slow rate, if at all.

 Since X-Men: First Class is in the same continuity as the original films, Mystique would also qualify an another extreme example, being played by Rebecca Romijn despite being only a few years younger than Magento and Xavier.
 Justified by her ability to shapeshift (why age if you never have to?) and a comment made in First Class about her mutation slowing her aging.